fantabulous-tech/coreutils/Packages/CoreUtils/Documentation~/CoreUtils.md

 `Tools > Transcribe Components`

 Transcribes components from one object to another including components in the hierarchy and optionally creating missing game objects along the way.
+Also transcribes the local references of the components.

+This is especially useful for copying components added on one complex .fbx hierarchy (e.g. a character .fbx) to another.

 ### Zero Selected